SanaHaghighi/Kharazmi-Game/README.md

 ## 📚 Academic Integration
 The game was tested among **Grade 7 students** in Tehran (academic year 1403 – 1404)
 to evaluate engagement and learning impact.
 Results revealed significant improvement in algebra comprehension and motivation through visual‑experiential gamification.
+> 📄 This project is documented as a formal UX & learning‑science case study and may be referenced for academic, research, or graduate‑level applications.

 ---